 Now, the timing of this charge can be strange as most of us are used to paying a tip after the service received and adjusting it based on the level of service.
 In addition, the gratuity charges are on top of your cruise fare, instead of being included in the price.
 Based on these two factors, gratuity charges can be a surprise to people that haven’t cruised before.

 Some lines are moving toward having the charge simply included in the fare, but most of the major cruise lines still have the charge as extra.

 So why do you have to pay them?

 Well, technically you don’t.
 If you receive poor service or simply don’t want to pay, then you can have the charges removed by visiting Guest Services during the cruise.
 That said, this is definitely considered poor taste, similar to stiffing a waiter at a restaurant back home.
 Crew members go out of their way to make sure you have a great experience and the compensation from gratuities is appreciated.

 As mentioned, instead of the old days of depending on people to tip on their own with cash in envelopes, the process is now done automatically based on a set daily rate.

-So with two people sailing a seven-day cruise where the gratuity amount is $16 per person, per day, they will see a charge of $224.
+So with two people sailing a seven-day cruise where the gratuity amount is $16 per person, per day, they will see a total charge of $224.
 This amount can be prepaid, meaning that you elect to pay it when you purchase your cruise.
-If you want to forego that option, then you can way and pay it on the ship.
+If you want to forego that option, then you can wait and pay it on the ship.

 If you choose to not prepay, then either a daily amount will be charged to your account or it will be tacked on in full at the end of the cruise.
 When it’s time to settle your bill, the gratuity charge is paid for with the credit card on file.